Story UPDATED on January 14, 2020.

 Then, as quick as it appeared the light disappeared, as the discharge finished its cycle.

-Unfortunately, this was long before the invention of cell phones and digital cameras, so none of us three pilots carried a camera at the time, to document our sight.
+Unfortunately, this was long before the invention of cell phones and digital cameras.
+None of us three pilots carried cameras at the time, to document our sight.

 What is St. Elmo’s Fire?